thaume/ember-cli-uuid/README.md

 in your Ember CLI project's root.

-This will add a hook to your RESTAdapter to generate the id of each record you create.
+This will add a hook to your Adapter (and all adapters extended from DS.Adapter) to generate the id of each record you create.